apigee/apigee-go-gen/docs/rules.md

 When generating YAML from XML (or XML from YAML) the following basic rules are used:

 * XML elements are represented as YAML fields
-* XML elements attributes are represented as YAML fields prepended with a dot `.`
+* XML attributes are represented as YAML fields prepended with a dot `.`
-* XML elements content may be represented as a YAML field prepended with `.@` (when needed)
-* XML elements that are simple like this `<Simple>Value</Simple>` are represented as `Simple: "Value"`
+* XML elements with simple char-data like this `<Simple>Value</Simple>` should be represented as `Simple: Value`
-* XML element sequences are represented as arrays (to preserve order)
+* XML element sequences must be represented as arrays to preserve order
-* XML elements contents with multiple order-sensitive elements are represented as arrays
+* XML elements containing order-sensitive children must use an array to hold the children
-* XML elements contents with multiple non-order-sensitive elements are represented as objects
+* XML elements containing non-order-sensitive (unique) children should use a map to hold the children
+* XML elements having attributes and char-data must put the char-data content within a field prepended with `-`
+* XML elements having attributes and order-sensitive children must put children within a field prepended with `-`

 This format is similar to Badgerfish style, but it's not as strict.
 It makes concessions so that simple XML translates into simple YAML when possible.